helios-yamet/Fitness-Station/README.md

 3. Shopping Cart and Checkout pages

 The website design is inspired by other e-sites such as Amazon and ebay, which introduce the site primarily through imagery, images of the product categories on the homepage to be exact; which encourages the user to explore our products immediately.
-The reason for this display on the homepage, is to get immediate user interaction with purchasing those products, which increases the likelihood of products being sold.
-The goal being to simplify users buying products and keeping that process simple is key.
+The reason for this display on the homepage, is to get immediate user interaction time, which increases the likelihood of products being purchased.
+A goal of the platform is to simplify the process of purchasing products.

 On the homepage the user can explore the site using the search bar on the navigation, below the search bar, are three separate products dropdown tabs aligned horizontally:
 - All products